 Sambal is a spicy, chili-based sauce or relish that is popular in many countries across Southeast Asia, especially Indonesia and Malaysia.
 The sauce consists of ground or pureed chilies and may include small amounts of other ingredients such as citrus juice, shallots, fruit, salt, sugar, or other spices.
 Making this spicy chili paste is a way to preserve chilies and is often used when fresh chilies are not available.

 The word “sambal” is also used to indicate a dish in which sambal sauce is the main ingredient.
 For example, the Malaysian dish “sambal goreng udang” is fresh shrimp seasoned with sambal sauce.

 There are hundreds of varieties of sambal that vary depending on the type of chilies used, other added ingredients, texture, and region in which it is made.

 Flavor: Popular chilies used to make sambal include: habanero, cayenne, bird’s eye, and lombok.
 The heat level of the sambal is directly related to the type of chili used.
-Depending on whether or not sugar or fruit are added to the sambal, there may be a hint of sweetness to compliment the heat.
+Depending on whether or not sugar or fruit is added to the sambal, there may be a hint of sweetness to compliment the heat.
 Varieties that include shallots, salt, and other spices almost resemble a relish or chili-based salsa.

 Texture: The texture of sambal ranges from a coarse relish to a smooth puree.
 Traditionally, sambal is made using a stone mortar and pestle to grind the chilies and other ingredients into a paste.
 Sambal oelek, which can be found in many western grocery stores, derives its name from the pestle with which it is made.

 How to Use Sambal